luyajun0205/cognitive-toolkit-docs-python-1/docs-ref-conceptual/2.2/index.md

 ms.service: cognitive-toolkit
 ---

-# Cognitive Toolkit Python API (vLatest)
+# Cognitive Toolkit Python API (2.2)

 [CNTK](https://www.microsoft.com/en-us/cognitive-toolkit/), the Microsoft Cognitive Toolkit, is a system for describing, training, and executing computational networks.
 It is also a framework for describing arbitrary learning machines such as deep neural networks (DNNs).
 CNTK is an implementation of computational networks that supports both CPU and GPU.

-This page describes the Python API for [CNTK](https://www.microsoft.com/en-us/cognitive-toolkit/) version vLatest.
+This page describes the Python API for [CNTK](https://www.microsoft.com/en-us/cognitive-toolkit/) version 2.2.
 Please give feedback through these [channels](/cognitive-toolkit/feedback-channels).

    - [Getting Started](gettingstarted.md)